dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 EOF
 ```

-The `access-nginx` policy is created under the `default` Tier.
+The `access-nginx` policy is created under the `default` tier.

 ```
-# Get all policies that belong in the default Tier.
+# Get all policies that belong in the default tier.
 # Note the usage of the "--tier" option.
 $ calicoctl get policies --tier default
 NAME                                              TIER